Invisible Languages of the LLM Universe: Discussion

 \subsection{Practical Implications}

-\textbf{For AI Developers}: Current LLM training treats language representation as a data availability problem -- scrape more web pages, digitize more books.
+\paragraph{For AI Developers} Current LLM training treats language representation as a data availability problem -- scrape more web pages, digitize more books.
 Our analysis reveals this approach is insufficient.
 The 2,000 Invisible Giants have speakers, they have knowledge to contribute, but they lack digital infrastructure and institutional support that would enable content creation at scales sufficient for LLM training.
 Targeted investment in digital infrastructure for Invisible Giants is required: orthography standardization where needed, keyboard interfaces, spell-checkers, text-to-speech systems.
 These are prerequisites for content creation, not merely nice-to-have additions.
-Community-controlled data trusts enabling speakers to govern how language data is collected, used, and monetized would shift power dynamics from extractive to collaborative.
+Community controlled data trusts enabling speakers to govern how language data is collected, used, and monetized would shift power dynamics from extractive to collaborative.
+Evaluation metrics must center non-English linguistic features -- tone marking accuracy, morphological complexity handling, pragmatic particle usage -- rather than English-centric benchmarks like BLEU scores that penalize linguistic differences as errors.
+Performance equity should be measured not just by aggregate metrics but by whether models serve speakers of Invisible Giants as effectively as they serve English speakers.